-In August 2022, the Company repurchased in privately negotiated transactions with a limited number of holders 10,695,000 shares of its common stock for approximately \$60.0 million, in connection with the Exchange Transaction and negotiation of the new secured term loan facility, as further described in Part II, Item 8, Note 7, Convertible Senior Notes, Term Loan and Capped Calls.
+In August 2022, the Company repurchased in privately negotiated transactions with a limited number of holders 10,695,000 shares of its common stock for approximately \$60.0 million, in connection with the Exchange Transaction and negotiation of the secured term loan facility, as further described in Part II, Item 8, Note 8, Convertible Senior Notes and Term Loan.

-There was no activity under the 2017 Repurchase Plan for the year ended March 31, 2023.
+There was no activity under the 2017 Repurchase Plan for the year ended March 31, 2024.
 The value of shares that may yet be purchased under the 2017 Repurchase Plan is approximately \$7.1 million.